MichaelvOlst/marktplaats_scraper/README.md

 ### Things to fix
 - [ ] Clean files older than x days
 - [ ] Notify the users by email
+- [ ] Separate the logic for storing and scraping.
+The scraper should only scrape and return the results.
 - [x] Attach the volume storage in the dockerfile
 - [x] Implement logging system with log4j2